Top quality music education that’s affordable!

 For those students interested in lower division general interest music, we offer courses such as music appreciation, music cultures of the world, and the history of jazz, rock, and folk music.

-The Music Program is headquartered at Sylvania campus, and there are course offerings at the other three campuses as well.
+The Music Program is headquartered at Sylvania campus, and there are course offerings at the other campuses as well.
 Many introductory and general interest courses are also offered online.
 Our faculty includes highly qualified instructors who are respected as leaders in their respective fields.
 Our applied music instructors (private music lesson instructors) are some of the region’s finest performers and educators.

 Opportunities to perform